Three musicians, Project: Music Heals Us, a film-maker, and numerous Refugee Aid Organizations:

 - December 20 – Los Angeles

-Because the gifts and talents we have been given can help make a difference.
+Because the gifts and talents we have been given as artists can help make a difference.

 - To offer the momentary peace, encouragement, and healing that music can provide (through interactive musical concerts) for our refugee audiences, thus introducing them to the world of classical music